 Autodiscover DNS record | A record

-In a hybrid environment, the Autodiscover should be implemented as an A record that is published trough the Public DNS server.
+In a hybrid environment, the Autodiscover should be implemented as an A record that is published through the Public DNS server.

-In some scenario, the Exchange On-Premise Autodiscover configuration is based on SRV record.
+In some scenarios, the Exchange On-Premise Autodiscover configuration is based on SRV record.
 This scenario is not supported in Hybrid environment.

 You’d also need to include these records in the SAN certificate.
 You could use CNAME records for Autodiscover redirection, but that wouldn’t change the fact that you have to add all Autodiscover records to the SAN certificate.
 Also, Exchange hybrid deployments don’t support SRV-based Autodiscover redirection.

 Verify successful operation of Exchange On-Premise Autodiscover process